- Flirt Pole

 - What kind of dog breeds that are best suited for a flirt pole or spring pole?

 Flirt pole, or also called a flirt stick, is a toy consisting of a long pole with a rope attached at one end and a lure at the other end of the rope.
 The lure itself can consist of many things such as your dog’s favorite toy, hide, rag and other things.

 Originally, a flirt pole is used to practice self-control and improve your dog’s physical condition and chasing ability to compete in certain competitions such as lure-coursing and Schutzhund.

 For everyday use, a flirt pole is simply used to make your dog exert his pent-up energy so he won’t cause any trouble.
 You can play a flirt pole game anywhere as long as there is enough space such as in a room or backyard.

-Read also our review of the best flirt poles for German shepherds.
+Read also my review of the best flirt poles for German shepherds.

 What Makes a Flirt Pole so Fascinating for Many Dogs?